| || |

-In 2017 SCBH, in partnership with the Solano County Sheriff-Coroner's Office and local firearms instructors, developed The 10 Commandments of Gun Safety brochure which includes information on how to approach a friend or family member who owns a firearm and may be experiencing an emotional crisis in order to encourage the individual to store his/her firearm offsite.
-Additionally, the brochure includes suicide prevention resources: the 24-hour National Suicide Prevention Lifeline number, the local Crisis Stabilization Unit address and phone number, and the Solano County Behavioral Health Access Line number.
-Annually SCBH conducts outreach to local businesses that sell firearms in Solano County to distribute firearm safety brochures.
+Annually SCBH conducts outreach to local businesses that sell firearms in Solano County to distribute firearm safety brochures, which were developed in partnership between SCBH, the Solano County Sherriff-Coroner's Office, and local firearm instructors.
+The brochure includes information on how to approach a friend or family member who owns a firearm and may be experiencing an emotional crisis in order to encourage the individual to store his/her firearm off-site.
+Additionally, the brochure includes suicide prevention resources; the 24-hour National Suicide Prevention Lifeline number, the local Crisis Stabilization Unit address and phone number, and the SCBH Access Line number.

 Screening for Suicide

 In September of 2020 the Solano County Suicide Prevention Committee circulated a letter to local behavioral health and health care providers in Solano County with recommended language for two suicide screening questions.
 This project was further supported by similar letter from the CA Department of Public Health.
 The letter can be reviewed here.

 As a result of a community-defined quality improvement action plan through an MHSA Innovations Project and in partnership with the Education and Faith Collaborative local pastors will be trained in suicide prevention curriculum LivingWorks Faith.